IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/installation.rst

 ------------------

 Pre-built packages are prepared sporadically depending on whether there are changes in the IfcOpenShell C++ core.
+This will give you the latest available C++ bindings, but may potentially contain outdated pure Python modules, such as the API.

 1. Choose which version to download based on your operating system, Python version, and computer architecture.